• Skip to primary navigation

 downtonabbeycooks · January 10, 2021 ·

 I have always associated crispy fried onions with holiday casseroles, adding a delightful crunch and texture.
-While we may think that fried onions date back to the 1960s when French’s first launched their canned connection with recipes for homemakers, the history of fried onions/onion rings in America goes back further.
+While we may think that fried onions date back to the 1950s when French’s first launched their canned connection with recipes for homemakers (shout out 1955Shout out to Dorcas Reilly for creating the infamous Green Bean Casserole recipe) the history of fried onions/onion rings in America goes back further.

 John Molland’s 1802 cookbook, “The Art of Cookery Made Easy and Refined” contained a recipe for Fried Onions with Parmesan Cheese.
 It suggests cutting onions into thin slices, dipping them into a batter made of flour, cream, salt and pepper and Parmesan Cheese.
 Then deep frying them in “boiling” lard.